Notificare/notificare-html5-wordpress/notificare-website-push/README.txt

 == Changelog ==

+= 0.9.3 =
+* Added validation, sanitation and escaping of values stores in the admin area

 = 0.9.2 =
 * Changed config options in worker to come from the client whenever the worker gets active